All guides

 Payment terms worth pushing back on

-Standard builder terms are typically 50% deposit on signature, 40% on production, 10% on final delivery / post-show.
-Some builders ask for 75–100% upfront from new clients.
-If you're a known company with credit, push for 30/50/20 or net-30 on the final balance.
+Common builder terms look something like a 50% deposit on signature, 40% on production, and 10% on final delivery / post-show β€” but every builder is different and some ask for most of the project upfront from new clients.
+If you're a known company with credit, push for a smaller deposit or net terms on the final balance.
 It improves your cash flow and gives you leverage if anything goes wrong post-show.
+Comparing payment terms across a few quotes is one more reason to talk to more than one builder.

 Get matched